pomdb/pomdb-go/README.md

 > [!NOTE]
 > We're working on enhancing queries with [new filter options, aggregations, and joins →](https://github.com/pomdb/pomdb-go/issues/1)

 PomDB provides a basic set of comparison operators for the `Filter` field of the query.
 If no filter is provided, the query will default to `pomdb.QueryEqual`.
 Filters may only be used with the [`FindMany`](#findmanyquery-pomdbquery) method.
-Filters passed to other query methods will be ignored.
-The list below shows the available filters and their SQL equivalents:
+Filters passed to other query methods will be ignored:

 #### `pomdb.QueryEqual`
 > **Equivalent to** `SELECT * FROM users WHERE age = 40`